-The table includes a bolded line indicating, "Clerks Made No Determinations," and suggests that Wisconsin's clerks were somehow negligent.
-Nothing could be further from the truth.
-The LAB hints at the truth with a footnote, revealing that nearly all of the records were already deactivated.
+The table includes a bolded line indicating, "Clerks Made No Determinations," and implies that Wisconsin's clerks were somehow negligent.
+That is incorrect.
+Again, the LAB hints at the truth with a footnote, revealing that nearly all of the records were already deactivated.
 The overwhelming majority of clerks made no determination because no determination was required - the voter was no longer registered to vote.

-Indeed, the LAB almost immediately acknowledges how effectively WEC and clerks process both death and felon matches in this subsequent sentence:
+Indeed, the LAB acknowledges how effectively WEC and clerks process both death and felon matches in this subsequent sentence: